jack-Greenberg/jack-greenberg.github.io/content/projects/neato-gauntlet/index.md

 z = ln \sqrt{(x-x_n)^{2}+(y-y_n)^{2}}
 {{</katex>}}

 I added multiple of these terms together to generate a composite map of the NEATO's surroundings.
 If the term is *positive*, then we get a "sink", and if the term is *negative* we get a "source".
-When it comes time for the NEATO to choose a path with gradient descent, it will be attraced to the sinks and repelled from the sources.
+When it comes time for the NEATO to choose a path with gradient descent, it will be attracted to the sinks and repelled from the sources.

 I took three different approaches to generating the sinks and sources.
-First, I just use the end points of the best fit lines as sources and the center of the circle as sinks.
+First, I just use the endpoints of the best fit lines as sources and the center of the circle as sinks.
 The issue with this was that on big lines, the NEATO would find paths through the middle of a wall, and would then collide with said wall.

 The next thing I tried was having *n* points between the two endpoints of every line and making each of those sources.
 The problem there was in the density of sources.
 Longer lines, like the boundary of the Gauntlet, would have points spaced out every .25 meters, but short lines like the edge of a box would have points spaced out every .025 meters.
 This was an issue because boundaries need to all have the same weights or else the ones with less weight/density will be treated as acceptable for finding paths.